Configuration#

 Configuration describes how your code runs when you execute it.

-In analysis, we may want to run our analysis code using different inputs or parameters.
+In analysis, we often want to run our analysis code using different inputs or parameters.
 And we likely want other analysts to be able to run our code on different machines, for example, to reproduce our results.
 This section describes how we can define analysis configuration that is easy to update and can remain separate from the logic in our analysis.

 Basic configuration#

 Configuration for your analysis code should include high level parameters (settings) that can be used to easily adjust how your analysis runs.
-This might include paths to input and output files, database connection settings and model parameters that are likely to be adjusted between runs.
+This might include paths to input and output files, database connection settings, and model parameters that are likely to be adjusted between runs.

 In early development of our analysis, lets imagine that we have a script that looks something like this: